-- Press the ▲▼ buttons to select a menu item. - Some items require you to press the button to display a submenu in which you change the setting.
+- Press the A vector buttons or turn the O dial to select a menu item. - Some items require you to press the () button to display a submenu in which you change the setting.

-Press the buttons to select an option.
+Press the + buttons to select an option.